 Prevagen Regular Strength

-This, unsurprisingly, is the standard offering from Prevagen.
-It comes in different flavors (mixed berry, orange or regular), and in boxes of 30 or 60.
-Our recommendation would be that, if you are going to start taking Prevagen, you should start with the regular strength, and a flavor of your choice.
+This, unsurprisingly, is the standard offering from Prevagen, in boxes of 30 or 60.
+Our recommendation would be that you should start with the Regular Strength first, especially if you’re new to nootropics.

 Prevagen Extra Strength